joaquintides/concurrent_hashmap_api/README.md

 `std::concurrent_unordered_map` container. `std::concurrent_unordered_map` does not have
 iterators.
 More controversially, it also omits `size`, `count` and `empty` on the grounds that, in a multithreaded scenario, the values returned can not be trusted.
-The concurrency-safe lookup/modify interface is split into _visitation member functions_ (accepting a user-provided functor for access to the elements) and non-visitation member functions.
+The thread-safe lookup/modify interface is split into _visitation member functions_ (accepting a user-provided functor for access to the elements) and non-visitation member functions.
 The visitation interface is as follows:
 * `void visit(const key_type&, Visitor&)` (const and non-const)